fedeaux/scheduler/README.md

 I decided to keep using times as a string from end to end for the purposes of the exercise, a real application would probably use a library like `moment.js`.

+## How to read

+- Good places to start are `app/javascripts/packs/application.coffee` and `app/javascripts/view_models/scheduler/form.vue`.
+- In hindsight I should have added more comments

 ## Further Developments

 - We could do a "smart input" that auto changes the input value.
 Like '1200' -> '12:00', or transform the "interpreted" pm into actual pm '11:00' -> '23:00' or '11:pm'.